nzin4x/router-wol-mstsc/README.md

 # WOL-MSTSC

-**Wake-on-LAN + Remote Desktop Connection Tool**
+**Wake-on-LAN + Remote Desktop Connection Tool (Multi-Target, Secure, Editable)**

-A Windows utility that wakes up a remote PC via your router (Wake-on-LAN) and automatically connects to it via Remote Desktop (MSTSC).
+A Windows utility that wakes up one or more remote PCs via your router (Wake-on-LAN) and automatically connects to them via Remote Desktop (MSTSC).
+Now supports multiple named targets, editable config, and only encrypts sensitive credentials.

 ## 🎯 Key Features

+- ✅ **Multi-Target Support**: Register and manage multiple PCs/servers by name
+- ✅ **Editable Config**: All network info (IP, DNS, port, MAC, etc.) is stored in plain JSON for easy editing
-- ✅ **Master Password Security**: All sensitive data (router & RDP credentials) encrypted with a master password
+- ✅ **Master Password Security**: Only credentials (router & RDP id/pw) are encrypted with your master password
 - ✅ **IPTIME Router Support**: Send WOL packets via IPTIME routers
 - ✅ **Real-Time Wake Detection**: Monitors router port status every second (up to 30s) and connects immediately when PC is ready
 - ✅ **Automatic Remote Desktop**: Launches MSTSC as soon as PC wakes up
-- ✅ **Easy Setup**: Interactive configuration on first run
+- ✅ **Easy Setup & Migration**: Interactive configuration, add/upgrade targets, migrate from old config.enc
 - ✅ **Password Management**: Change master password or reset configuration anytime

 ## 📋 Requirements

 - **OS**: Windows 10/11
 - **Python**: 3.8 or higher (if not installed, Windows will prompt you to install from Microsoft Store)
 - **Network**: Access to your router's admin page

 ## 🚀 Installation